Musicals101.com

 b.
 Dec.
 17, 1936 (London, UK)

-Steele starred in the popular London stage adaptation of Frank Loesser's Hans Christian Andersen (1974), repeating the role in a successful revival three years later.
+Steele played the title role in the popular London stage adaptation of Frank Loesser's Hans Christian Andersen (1974), repeating the role in a successful revival three years later.
 After an unsuccessful attempt to revise the ill-fated musical Ziegfeld (1988), he directed and starred in the London version of Singing in the Rain (1989).
 He had less success with Some Like It Hot (1992), his version of the 1972 Broadway musical Sugar.
+In recent years, he has played the title roles in Doctor Doolittle and Scrooge in British tours and regional productions.
 Steele has also demonstrated his talents as a composer, painter and sculptor.

 Stewart, Michael